 HIV and Tuberculosis

-All people newly diagnosed with HIV should be tested for TB infection as soon as possible.
+All people with newly diagnosed HIV should be tested for TB infection as soon as possible.
 People living with HIV and at ongoing risk for TB exposure should be tested annually.
 The risk for exposure to TB is the same for everyone: being in close contact with someone with infectious TB disease.
 This risk increases for people who are homeless or injection drug users, or those living or working in settings such as jails, health care facilities, drug-treatment units, or homeless shelters.

 What CDC Is Doing

-TB control is an exercise in vigilance.
 The goal of controlling and eventually eliminating TB requires a focused, continual effort to meet the prevention and treatment needs of people most at risk, including those who have HIV.
 The strategy of preventing and treating TB in people with HIV is therefore essential to achieving the goal of TB elimination in the United States.

 This article was provided by U.S. Centers for Disease Control and Prevention.
 Visit the CDC's website to find out more about their activities, publications and services.